 2. Chiropractic Care

 If you or a loved one suffers from acute lower back pain, chiropractic manipulation can break up the muscle spasm and scar tissue, helping to ease the pain.
 Professional chiropractic treatments, in conjunction with hot and cold presses, are a natural way to help treat muscle spasms.
-Many additional approaches of chiropractic care address the needs of arthritic patients, so again, check with your care provider to cater the care specific to your loved one’s needs.
+Many additional approaches to chiropractic care address the needs of arthritic patients, so again, check with your care provider to choose the care specific to your loved one’s needs.

-Fish contains omega 3 fatty acids which help reduce inflammation caused by arthritis.
+Fish contains omega-3 fatty acids, which help reduce inflammation caused by arthritis.
 According to Dr. Jones-Born, there is strong evidence that the omega-3s EPA and DHA can help improve endothelial function.
-These newly discovered substances, aptly called resolvins and protectins, may help provide arthritis relief without the side effects of conventional arthritis drugs.
+These newly discovered substances are aptly called resolvins and protectins and may help provide arthritis relief without the side effects of conventional arthritis drugs.

 4. Acupuncture Treatment